How to Find Orphan Pages On Your Site (Advanced Guide 2026)

 Now, what to do once you find orphan pages on your site?

-Fortunately, dealing with orphan pages on your site is extremely easy (but it’s time consuming though).
+Fortunately, dealing with orphan pages on your site is extremely easy (though time-consuming).

-You just need to add one or two (preferably more than 2) internal links to all the orphan pages that are discovered on your site.
+You just need to add one or two (preferably more than 2) internal links to each orphan page discovered on your site.

-You just need to know how to do interlinking to other posts which are relevant and your orphan pages problem is solved instantly.
+You just need to know how to do interlinking to other posts that are relevant, and your orphan pages problem is solved instantly.

 Make sure to fetch as Google once you start updating all your blog posts and pages with relevant internal links.